 Picture by: Unknown

-One of my favorite tattoo I have is my “Dragon Rose” tattoo.
+One of my favorite tattoos I have is my “Dragon Rose” tattoo.
 It was inspired by Anne Stokes‘ “Dragon Beauty”.
 This has been one my favorite Anne Stokes’ artworks since like forever.
 Perhaps it’s because she combined three of my favorites in one drawing: there’s just something about dragons – those beautiful and strong mythical creatures – that fascinates me, I just love roses, and purple (or violet) is my favorite color.
 Although I really love the purple, for my tattoo I choose for a traditional red rose, because of I believe this goes better with my skin tone.

 Picture by: Perfect-GS-Picture